Eli Stavitski

 istavitski@bnl.gov

-Eli Stavitski serves as a Project Manager in the NEXT-III project, where he oversees the design and construction of three new beamlines.
-Previously, he was as the lead beamline scientist for the Inner Shell Spectroscopy (ISS) beamline at the National Synchrotron Light Source II (NSLS-II).
-Eli earned his Ph.D. in Physical Chemistry from the Hebrew University of Jerusalem in 2007, focusing on electron paramagnetic resonance in artificial photosynthesis systems.
-He then joined Prof. Bert Weckhuysen’s group at Utrecht University in the Netherlands, where he developed multi-technique characterization methods to study heterogeneous catalysts under in situ and operando conditions.
-In 2017, he received the prestigious VENI award from the Dutch Research Council (NWO) to investigate catalytic processes at single catalytic sites using advanced optical microscopy.
+Eli Stavitski is a Project Manager for the NEXT-III project at the National Synchrotron Light Source II (NSLS-II), where he oversees the design and construction of three new beamlines.
+Previously, he served as the Lead Beamline Scientist for the Inner Shell Spectroscopy (ISS) beamline.
+Eli earned his Ph.D. in Physical Chemistry from the Hebrew University of Jerusalem in 2007, with a research focus on electron paramagnetic resonance in artificial photosynthesis systems.
+He subsequently joined Prof. Bert Weckhuysen’s research group at Utrecht University in the Netherlands, where he developed multi-technique characterization approaches to investigate heterogeneous catalysts under in situ and operando conditions.
+In 2017, he was awarded the prestigious VENI grant from the Dutch Research Council (NWO) for his research on catalytic processes at single active sites using advanced optical microscopy.

-Eli joined the NSLS in 2010 as part of the infrared micro-spectroscopy team, supporting user operations at the U2B and U10B beamlines and developing an innovative multi-beam full-field infrared microscope.
+Eli joined the infrared micro-spectroscopy team at NSLS in 2010, supporting user operations at the U2B and U10B beamlines and developing an innovative multi-beam full-field infrared microscope.
 After a brief tenure at the Canadian Light Source as an industrial staff scientist, he returned to NSLS-II, where he played a central role in the design, construction, and commissioning of the ISS beamline.
 Under his leadership, several high-energy-resolution X-ray spectrometers were successfully deployed, advancing the beamline’s capabilities and user program.

 Education | Appointments | Publications | Highlights